Tuskiurhil/Barcode-Generator/README.md

 The planned features are in no particular order

 * Adding more Image Formats
-* Adding additional Code Formats (Datamatrix, QR, Aztec, etc.)
+* Adding additional Code Formats (Datamatrix, Aztec, etc.)
 * Ability to choose where the barcodes will be saved (including potential subfolders)
-* Ability to toggle console output
+* Creating an executable/AppImage for easier use